mgruesen/patient-portal/README.md

 A web based patient portal to collect and update patient information.
 Comprised of a web API and MVC web application with a SQL Server database.

 ## PatientPortal Api
-Contains basic CRUD operations to manage patient information stored in a relational database as well as login functionality.
+Contains basic CRUD operations to manage patient information stored in a relational database.
+It also handles user authentication and enforces basic authentication to the endpoints.

 ## PatientPortal Web
 MVC web application that interacts with the web API.